 Columbia University's part-time Master of Science in Sport Management program emphasizes accounting, finance, and marketing.
 In the Master of Science in Sport Management program at Columbia, students take courses in interdisciplinary topics, such as global sports, sports analytics, and digital sports media and marketing.
 In addition, they get hands-on experience through either an internship or a supervised research project.
 Depending on whether the student chooses a part-time or full-time study format, the program can take between three and eight years to complete.
 For 2017, U.S. News & World Report ranked Columbia as tied for #5 among national universities.

 Here is more information about other excellent schools that offer sport management programs.

 |Georgetown University||Master of Professional Studies in Sports Industry Management offers tracks in business, management, and operations; communications and new media; or strategic marketing||Washington, DC|

 |New York University||Offers an M.S. in Sports Business||New York, NY|

 |Ohio State University||Department of Recreational Sports is considered one of the biggest and best-managed campus recreation programs in the country||Columbus, OH|

-|University of Florida||The College of Business Administration and the College of Health and Human Performance (Department of Tourism, Recreation and Sport Management) offer joint and concurrent degree programs in sports management||Gainesville, FL|
+|University of Florida||The College of Business Administration and the College of Health and Human Performance (Department of Tourism, Recreation, and Sport Management) offer joint and concurrent degree programs in sport management||Gainesville, FL|

-|University of Michigan - Ann Arbor||Offers a thesis option||Ann Arbor, MI|
+|University of Michigan - Ann Arbor||Offers a thesis option as part of its program||Ann Arbor, MI|

-|University of Minnesota||Offer M.Ed. and M.S. programs||Minneapolis, MN|
+|University of Minnesota||Offers M.Ed. and M.S. programs||Minneapolis, MN|